 - Attract and retain businesses

 - Attract more year-round residents

-- Attract higher-spending tourists in all seasons
+- · Attract higher-spending tourists in all seasons

-A measurement tool can groups incentives under each priority and groups KPIs under each investment.
-See the example in the figure below of one priority fleshed out with incentives and KPIs.
+A measurement tool can group incentives under each priority and groups KPIs under each investment.
+See the example in the figure of one priority fleshed out with incentives and KPIs. the Township should also set up benchmarks to evaluate the effectiveness of the incentive programs.